ismoz/dynlib/manuals/design.md

 ### Validation highlights
 - Unknown targets in remove.* → error (fail loud).
-- set.states/set.params may create new keys; if you want stricter behavior, require add.* for creation and make set.* “update-only”.
+- set.states/set.params can't create new keys; it is update-only. add.* can create new keys.
 - No assigning to aux inside events (events may read aux).
 - Dtype rules still enforced after mods.
 - Event names are unique; replace.events.X requires X to exist; add.events.X requires it not to exist.